My favourite places to travel in England

 In the very north of England near the Scottish Border, Hadrian’s wall spans 80 miles from both sides of the coasts and is dotted with barracks and forts along the lush green landscape of the hills.

-When I visited, I used the charming country town of Carlise as a based where the castle is the main attraction, but it’s also a natural spot to begin a walk along the wall.
+When I visited, I used the charming country town of Carlise as a based where the castle, and the outdoor adventures, are the main attraction, but it’s also a natural spot to begin a walk along the wall.
 The Roman history of Britain can really come alive here if you catch the lighting of the flames as I did many years ago along the length of the wall.
 Excavations are still ongoing now, so if you time your visit right, you can see history being unearthed live right in front of your eyes.
 If you plan to road trip from England to Scotland, it’s well worth spending a night here.

 From my local beach as a child, I can look across the sea and see the white cliffs of the Isle of Wight, likely most famous on an international level now for its festival.